3mdeb/blog.3mdeb.com/source/_posts/2017-03-10-nerves-project-triage-on-beaglebone-black.markdown

 you ability to separate tools for each project.
 In that way you create one `Dockerfile` for whole development environment and then share it with your peers.
-I believe Nerves Project shall share containers to build system images instead of maintaining huge documentation explaining how to setup development environment.
+I believe Nerves Project shall share containers to build system images instead of maintaining documentation explaining how to setup development for lot of various environments.

+For example steps for Debian required more of jumping between pages and googling then it was worth since correct set of packages solve issue.

+## Summary

+Do you plan to use Nerves in your next embedded systems project ?
+Maybe you struggle with adapting similar approach for different VM ?
+Feel free to share your ideas and issues in comments.
+If you think content valuable please share this help us in providing more content to our blog.